MagicWorld: Towards Long-Horizon Stability for Interactive Video World Exploration: Methodology

-\textbf{Point Cloud Construction.} Given the first frame $\mathbf{I}_n^{(1)}$, we first estimate its per-pixel depth $D(x)$ using a depth prediction network \cite{Bochkovskii2024}, where $x \in \Omega$ and $\Omega$ denotes the set of image-plane coordinates.
-Based on the camera intrinsic matrix $\mathbf{K} \in \mathbb{R}^{3 \times 3}$, each pixel is then unprojected into the camera coordinate system:

-where $\hat{x}$ is the normalized camera-ray direction, $X_c$ the 3D point in camera coordinates.
-Subsequently, using the camera extrinsics of the reference view, the 3D points are transformed from the camera coordinate system to the world coordinate system.
-By traversing all pixels, a complete 3D point cloud $\mathbf{P}$ is obtained.

-\textbf{Action-Driven Projection.} At step $n\!+\!1$, the user provides an action $a_{n+1} \in \mathcal{A}$, which is mapped by the action controller to a corresponding camera pose $(\mathbf{R}_{n+1}^{(k)}, \mathbf{t}_{n+1}^{(k)})$.
-Based on this camera pose, the point cloud $\mathbf{P}$ in the world coordinate system is projected into the new viewpoint, producing the action-driven point clouds:
+\textit{\textbf{Geometry projection.}} At step $n$, the user provides an action $a_{n} \in \mathcal{A}$, which is mapped by the action controller to a corresponding camera pose $(\mathbf{R}_{n}^{(k)}, \mathbf{t}_{n}^{(k)})$.
+Based on this camera pose, the geometric prior $\mathbf{P}$ in the world coordinate system is projected into the new viewpoint, producing the action-guided geometric representation: